Late Roman Coins for sale, Valentinian and later (364 AD - 498 AD).

 References for the history of the period are listed here: http://augustuscoins.com/ed/ricix/referencesRICIX.html

-To order, or simply to ask a question, e-mail me, Warren, at: which is also my PayPal address.
+To order, or simply to ask a question, e-mail me, Warren, at: which is also my Zelle and PayPal address.

 I mark coins "SOLD" in purple promptly when they sell.